superloopnetwork/superloop/README.md

  default-router 10.10.20.1
  dns-server 8.8.8.8
 ```
 Look at 'ip dhcp pool DATA'.
 The next line of config has an indentation.
-The parent is considered 'ip dhcp pool DATA' and the child are anything below that section. superloop is inteligent enough to render the remaining 3 lines of configs without having to include it into the audit_filter.
+The parent is considered 'ip dhcp pool DATA' and the child are anything below that section. superloop is inteligent enough to parse the remaining 3 lines of configs without having to include it into the audit_filter.

 Let's take a look at some Juniper templates.
 ```